Nitaivs/Aclaro/README.md

 [[_TOC_]]

-# ProSeed
+# Aclaro

-ProSeed is a process and task management software created for L1VE GmbH to help manage internal processes and tasks.
+Aclaro is a process and task management software created for L1VE GmbH to help manage internal processes and tasks.
 It is a web application consisting of a backend REST API and a frontend user interface.
 The backend is built with Java and Spring Boot, while the frontend is developed using JavaScript and React.

-This README file provides instructions on how to build, run, and test the ProSeed application.
+This README file provides instructions on how to build, run, and test the Aclaro application.
 For instructions on using the application, please refer to MANUAL.md.

 The project was created as a part of the multidisciplinary project course at the Tampere School of Applied Sciences in collaboration with Hochschule München, during the autumn semester of 2025.